 Grace O’Malley thus proved herself a notable rival to Elizabeth in both her military and political abilities and was one of the few rivals to earn the English queen’s respect.
 Ultimately, she died in 1603, the same year as Elizabeth.

 After this look at Grace O’Malley, read up on Ching Shih, the prostitute who became a pirate queen.
-Then, discover the story of Bartholomew “Black Bart” Roberts, the most successful pirate of all time.
+Then, discover the story of Bartholomew “Black Bart” Roberts, the most successful pirate in human history.